JamesSkemp/css-grid/creating-layouts-with-css-grid/README.md

 	- Supports more than one size, in which case it will alternate.
 	- `grid-auto-columns` is the other.
 	- Depends upon `grid-auto-flow` definition.

+#### Determing track size (slide)
+1. All tracks start at their base size.
+2. Extra space is allocated evenly to tracks which haven't reached their growth limit.
+3. Additional remaining space is given to fractional unit (`fr`) tracks.
+4. If there are no fractional unit tracks, additional space is given to `auto` tracks.

 ### Gaps
 - `column-gap`, `row-gap`, and `gap` (shorthand) are the recommended properties.